 In this example, Avocado will report individual test results for tests foo, bar and baz.
-The actual results will be based on the return code of individual executions of /path/to/external_runner foo, /path/to/external_runner bar and finally /path/to/external_runner baz.
+The actual results will be based on the return code of individual executions of /path/to/external\runner foo, /path/to/external\runner bar and finally /path/to/external\runner baz.

-As another way to explain an show how this feature works, think of the "external runner" as some kind of interpreter and the individual tests as anything that this interpreter recognizes and is able to execute.
+As another way to explain and show how this feature works, think of the "external runner" as some kind of interpreter and the individual tests as anything that this interpreter recognizes and is able to execute.
 A UNIX shell, say /bin/sh could be considered an external runner, and files with shell code could be considered tests: